Completions

 How is this different from the AI Readiness Assessment?

-The Assessment is a diagnostic — written plan, no build.
-The Setup Sprint is execution — working agents in production.
-Most buyers do the Assessment first to scope what to build; some skip straight to Setup Sprint when the swarm shape is already clear.
+The Assessment (2-3 weeks) is a diagnostic — written plan, no build.
+The Setup Sprint (4-8 weeks) is execution — working agents in production with the 5-component orchestration shape (multiple agents with boundaries + shared context layer + brand-voice gate + editorial governance routing + telemetry) wired and deployed.
+Most buyers do the Assessment first to scope what to build; some skip straight to Setup Sprint when the orchestration shape is already clear.

 What does the 30-day operating support tail cover?

-Active operation of the swarm in production for 30 days after deploy — agent tuning based on real outputs, brand-voice refinement, governance gate adjustments, edge-case handling.
+Active operation of the swarm in production for 30 days after deploy — agent tuning based on real outputs, brand-voice gate refinement, governance routing adjustments, edge-case handling, telemetry threshold tuning.
 Your team learns the operation alongside us.
-After day 30, you take over (or convert to Fractional).
+After day 30, you take over (or convert to Tier 3 Fractional CMO).
+The 30-day tail is included in the engagement structure, not a separate retainer.

 Who is this for, and who is it not for?

-For: companies that have decided AI is core, want a working system in production within 60 days, and have an internal team capable of taking over operation.
-Often a CFO consolidation play (replace 4 vendor contracts with one orchestrated stack) or a board-mandated AI rollout.
-Not for: companies still in research mode (start with the Assessment), or buyers who want ongoing executive governance without building internal capacity (the Fractional engagement is the right shape).
+For: companies that have decided AI is core, want a working multi-agent system in production within 60 days, and have an internal team capable of taking over operation after handoff.
+Often a CFO consolidation play (replace 4 vendor contracts with one orchestrated stack), a board-mandated AI rollout with deadline, or a strong internal team with a focused execution gap (can operate AI but cannot architect a multi-agent swarm that survives production).
+Not for: companies still in research mode (start with Tier 1 Assessment), or buyers who want ongoing executive governance without building internal capacity (Tier 3 Fractional is the right shape).

 What happens to the artifacts?

-You own everything — code, prompts, configs, agent specifications, vendor integrations, brand-voice tunings, playbooks, training materials, internal documentation.
+You own everything — code, prompts, configs, agent specifications, vendor integrations, brand-voice tunings, governance routing rules, telemetry dashboards, playbooks, training materials, internal documentation.
 No consulting-vendor lock-in.
-Your team can read, modify, and run the swarm without us.
+Your team can read, modify, and run the swarm without us by day 30.

 How fast can the sprint start?

 Sprints typically begin within 2-4 weeks of contract signing.
-Sequencing depends on whether the Assessment was done first (faster start, scope is clear) or whether scoping happens in week 1 of the sprint itself.
+Sequencing depends on whether the Tier 1 Assessment was done first (faster start, scope is clear, day-one architecture work begins immediately) or whether scoping happens in week 1 of the sprint itself.

-Book a 30-minute intro to scope the sprint.
+30-minute consultation.
 Same person reads every submission, replies within one business day.
+Private engagement link with fixed price after.